Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

   * folders for DDL scripts (per DBMS)
 * a python script managing the experimental workflow, say `tpch.py`, see [example](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/tpch.py)

+To use the predefined examples you will only have to change the context and namespace of the Kubernetes cluster - see below.

 ## Cluster-Config

 The configuration of the cluster, that is the possible host and experiment settings, consists of these parts (see also [example](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/k8s-cluster.config) config file):